V-Sekai/manuals/decisions/20241219-scriptable-sign.md

 ## The Problem Statement

 Currently, V-Sekai offers limited options for users to leave persistent messages or communicate asynchronously within the environment.
-This proposal addresses this by introducing interactive signs as a new, scriptable communication feature, leveraging the existing Godot-sandbox.
+This proposal introduces interactive signs as a new, scriptable communication feature, leveraging the existing Godot-sandbox.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

-- **Sign Creation as Scriptable Objects:**
+### Sign Creation as Scriptable Objects

 - Users will have access to a simplified scripting environment within the Godot-sandbox to create and customize signs.
-  - They can define the sign's appearance (text, emojis, images), interaction logic (like button, animations), and integrate with other game elements.
+- They can define the sign's appearance (text, emojis, images), interaction logic (like buttons, animations), and integrate with other game elements.
 - Pre-built templates and scripting examples will be provided for less experienced users.

-- **Sign Placement with In-World Editor:**
+### Sign Placement with In-World Editor

 - Users can place and manipulate signs directly in the V-Sekai world using an in-world editor tool, leveraging existing Godot editor functionalities.

-- **"Like" System Integration with Godot Scripting:**
+### "Like" System Integration with Godot Scripting

 - The "like" functionality will be exposed through Godot scripting, allowing users to customize its behavior, create unique animations and sounds, or integrate the "like" count with other game mechanics.

-- **User Interface Integration with Godot Signals:**
+### User Interface Integration with Godot Signals

 - Godot's signal system will connect sign interactions with the user interface, enabling dynamic updates of "like" counts and other relevant information in the user's HUD or profile.

 ## The Benefits